Hydroalcohol liquid extracts are made by using a menstruum of edible alcohol (ethanol) and distilled water in the maceration and extraction of herbs.

 Alcohol preserves and easily extracts the volatile constituents from the macerated herbs without being oxidized, Highest potency hydroalcohol tinctures use whole, cut-and-sifted, and sliced quality herbs in the making of hydroalcohol tinctures.

-Ethanol is ethyl-alcohol which is edible drinking alcohol.
-Any type of purified USPUSP is the abbreviation "United States Pharmacopeia" that is the highest-quality alcohol, for both purity and safety, for making medicine, and is best for making hydroalcohol tinctures. alcohol may be used for creating maximum efficacy tinctures, with three-stage filtered alcohol being of highest quality.
+Purified USPUSP is the abbreviation of "United States Pharmacopeia" that is the highest-quality alcohol, for both purity and safety, for making medicine, and is best for making hydroalcohol tinctures. grade edible alcohol, called ethanol, is used for producing maximum efficacy tinctures, three-stage filtered ethanol being of highest quality.

 Distilled water is used with alcohol so that the pure water, without minerals and other particles, can extract the greatest concentration of constituents and nutrients from the macerated herbs into the menstruum.